mjezior/file-structure-generator/README.md

 $ npm i file-structure-generator
 ```

-After installation, `.fsg` directory is being created.
+After local installation, `.fsg` directory is being created.
 There you have:
 - `fsg.conf.js` - a template config file,
 - `default/` - appropriate template directory for it.